 What's happened

-Israel's Supreme Court issued an interim order to suspend the planned closure of Galei Tsahal, the military-run radio station, amid legal challenges and political controversy.
-The government aims to shut the station by March 2026, citing concerns over political content and morale, but critics warn of threats to press freedom.
+Israel's Supreme Court issued an interim order to suspend the planned shutdown of Galei Tsahal, the military-run radio station, amid legal challenges and political controversy.
+The government aims to close the station by March 2026, citing content concerns, but critics warn of threats to press freedom.
+The court's decision follows petitions and legal arguments about procedural flaws and political interference.

 What's behind the headline?